 The emissions are then temporally and geographically allocated using appropriate allocation factors.
 There are several input files that provide necessary information to calculate and allocate emissions estimates.
-These input files correspond to the basic data needed to provide the calculations: emission factors, base year equipment population, activity, load factor, average lifetime, scrappage function, growth estimates, and geographic and temporal allocation.
+These input files correspond to the basic data needed to provide the calculations: emission factors, base year equipment population, activity, load factor, average lifetime growth estimates, and geographic and temporal allocation.
 Default values are provided for all input files.
+The user can replace the default data files when better information becomes available, either from EPA for national defaults or from local sources for locality-specific data.
+The input files are also modifiable to test control strategies.